dcramer/quickunit/README.rst

     src/foo/bar/baz.py
     src/foo/biz.py

+If you're using a traditional test layout, we'll automatically add the following rule for you:

+	tests/{path}/test_{filename}

+Otherwise you can add rules using regular expression syntax in combination with the path and filename formatters.

 Now if we run with the default options, ``nosetests --with-quickunit``, it will look for tests (by default) in the following base directories::